-Our proposed taboo trade-off effect holds in the for-profit context of health care.
-The communal-sharing or marketpricing nature of a marketing strategy had little effect on judgments of acceptability for a software company but a substantial effect for a pharmaceutical company.
+Our proposed taboo trade-off effect holds in the for-profit context of healthcare.
+The communal-sharing or market-pricing nature of a marketing strategy had little effect on judgments of acceptability for a software company but a substantial effect for a pharmaceutical company.

-Behavioral Intentions.
+Behavioral intentions.
 Pharmaceutical pricing decisions showed the largest differences in acceptance due to the strategy's relational focus.
-Thus, we conducted a brief followup study to examine consumer backlash against marketpricing versus communal-sharing pricing strategies.
-Eight hundred sixty-three adults (54% female; median age = 56 years) were randomly assigned to one of the two pricing strategies from table 2: value-based pricing (market pricing) or ensuring accessibility to patients (communal sharing).
-After reading about a pharmaceutical company that is considering using the (randomly assigned) strategy, participants indicated their agreement to the statement, "I would find it bothersome if the company would engage in such a practice," on a 7-point scale labeled "strongly disagree" and "strongly agree."
-Respondents also judged on a 7-point scale, labeled "extremely unlikely" and "extremely likely," how likely they were to engage in behaviors due to the company's actions.
-Items were as follows: (1) Complain to a family member, friend, or coworker about this pharmaceutical company, (2) Ask your doctor to prescribe a generic drug instead of a drug from this company the next time you are sick, and (3) Volunteer for a letter-writing campaign that encourages the government to allow more than one company to produce patented drugs in order to increase competition and lower prices.
+Thus, we conducted a brief follow-up study to examine consumer backlash against market-pricing versus communal-sharing pricing strategies.
+Eight hundred and sixty three adults (54% female; median age = 56 years) were randomly assigned to one of the two pricing strategies from Table 2: value-based pricing (market-pricing) or ensuring accessibility to patients (communal-sharing).
+After reading about a pharmaceutical company that is considering using the (randomly assigned) strategy, participants indicated their agreement to the statement, "I would find it bothersome if the company would engage in such a practice," on a seven-point scale labeled, "Strongly Disagree" and "Strongly Agree."
+Respondents also judged on a seven-point scale labeled, "Extremely Unlikely" and "Extremely Likely" how likely they were to engage in behaviors due to the company's actions.
+Items: 1) Complain to a family member, friend, or co-worker about this pharmaceutical company, 2) Ask your doctor to prescribe a generic drug instead of a drug from this company the next time you are sick, and 3) Volunteer for a letter-writing campaign that encourages the government to allow more than one company to produce patented drugs in order to increase competition and lower prices.

-The measure of distress was coded 1 through 7, where higher numbers indicated greater agreement.
-Respondents were more bothered by the market-pricing strategy (M=4.97) than the communal-sharing strategy (M=2.65; t(861)=17.9, p<.001; d=1.26).
-The measures of behavioral intentions were coded 1 through 7, where higher numbers indicated higher reported intentions to engage in behaviors detrimental to the company.
-Respondents were more likely to report that they would complain (M=5.23 vs. 3.05; t(861)=16.6, p<.001; d=1.10), ask for generic drugs (M=3.98 vs. 2.26; t(861)=12.8, p<.001; d=.87), and volunteer for a letter-writing campaign (M=4.56 vs. 3.77; t(861)=5.5, p<.01; d=.38) when the value-based pricing strategy was employed.
+The measure of distress was coded one through seven, where higher numbers indicated greater agreement.
+Respondents were more bothered by the market-pricing strategy (M = 4.97) than the communal-sharing strategy (M = 2.65; t(861) = 17.9, p < .001; d = 1.26).
+The measures of behavioral intentions were coded one through seven, where higher numbers indicated higher reported intentions to engage in behaviors detrimental to the company.
+Respondents were more likely to report that they would complain (M = 5.23 vs. 3.05; t(861) = 16.6, p < .001; d = 1.10), ask for generic drugs (M = 3.98 vs. 2.26; t(861) = 12.8, p < 001; d = .87), and volunteer for a letter-writing campaign (M = 4.56 vs. 3.77; t(861) = 5.5, p < .01; d = .38) when the value-based-pricing strategy was employed.